Embracing Cycle Syncing: A Journey Towards Empowered Training

 Women with ADHD or other neurodivergence

-Women in very high stress roles who are already close to burnout
+Women in very high-stress roles who are already close to burnout

 Yes.
 Absolutely.